Accelerating first-principles molecular-dynamics thermal conductivity calculations for complex systems: Methods

 \subsection{MACE surrogate models}

 MACE \cite{batatia_mace_2022} is a message-passing neural-network force field.
 MACE models are equivariant with respect to the 3D Euclidean group, meaning that both their internal features and outputs transform consistently as scalars or tensors.
 For our application we set the maximum order of the spherical harmonics in MACE to $2$, as increasing it to $3$ only led to a marginal increase in accuracy but came at a substantial cost in terms of evaluation speed.
 The interaction cutoff was set to \SI{5}{\angstrom}, two layers with $64$ uncoupled feature channels were used and the number of message-passing layers was set to $2$.
-The remaining parameters were set to their default values in the MACE code.
+The number of radial Bessel functions was set to 8 and the order of the polynomial employed to achieve the smooth cutoff was set to five.
+The correlation order of each layer was set to 3 and the width of the three layers of the multilayer perceptron used to build the messages was set to $64$, with SiLU \cite{Hendrycks2016} as the non-linear activation function.

-For training, the total data set -- whose composition is discussed below -- was randomly split, with $90\%$ allocated to the training set and $10\%$ to the validation set for each training run.
+For training, the total data set ---whose composition is discussed below--- was randomly split, with $90\%$ allocated to the training set and $10\%$ to the validation set for each training run.
 Training the models for $800$ epochs was generally deemed sufficient to achieve proper convergence.
 For the first $500$ epochs or until no improvement in the loss function was observed for $50$ iterations, the training was performed with a high weight for the forces and a low weight for the energies.
 For the subsequent $300$ epochs, the energy weight was increased and the force weight reduced.
 The \textsc{AMSGrad} algorithm\cite{reddi_convergence_2019} was used, with a batch size of $10$.